next-theme/theme-next-docs/source/docs/theme-settings/footer.md

 description: NexT User Docs – Theme Settings – Footer
 ---

-### Site Footer Setting
+### Site Copyright Setting

 #### Site Start Time

 By default NexT shows current year in the footer like `© 2020`.
-You can configure it to show the time gap like `© 2015 - 2020` by editing values in `since` section in {% label primary@NexT config file %}.
+You can configure it to show the time gap like `© 2015 - 2020` by editing value `since` in `footer` section in {% label primary@NexT config file %}.

 ```yml NexT config file
 footer: